Lotfullah21/HTML-CSS/CSS/04-units/em/README.md

 ## EM

-it depends on parent, that parent can the browser or a div. for browser the base value is 16px, which means 1em = 16px, 2em = 32 px
+It depends on parent, that parent can the browser or a div. for browser the base value is 16px, which means 1em = 16px, 2em = 32 px

+`em` stands for elements and `rem` stands for root element.

 if we have a div block and inside of it a child, then our child em will be calculated based on parent size.